-It was 1314 in Cologne.
-The first fools or in German “jecken” celebrated a parade through the city.
-How?
-We don’t know exactly the details, just the date.
+German Carneval Recipe Mutzen - It was 1314 in Cologne.
+The first fools or in German called “Jecken” celebrated a parade through the city.
+The reason is unknown, only the date can be traced back.

-200 years later a noble man named Weinsberg wrote about the carnival.
-He describes that there were no differences between the people, everyone was equal.
+200 years later a noble man named “Weinsberg” wrote about the carnival.
+He described that there were no differences between the people, everyone was equal.
 And this is until today the case, no classifications.
-It was the time of eating, drinking, dancing and celebrating for 6 days before the six week duration of fasting in the mainly catholic Rhineland started.
+It was the time of eating, drinking, dancing and celebrating for 6 days before the six week duration of fasting started (mainly in the catholic Rhineland).

 Even in the convents it was more casual than throughout the year.
 The oldest carnival song was written by a nun named Anna around 1500.